We work on an hourly basis and our fee schedule is available upon request.

 If you are not a huge fan of email, no worries, we can easily work with you over the phone, meet to review palette and materials and are always happy to drop off samples when appropriate.
 Turn-around time is a little longer with this method; however, the end design is just as amazing.

 After the design process is complete we will begin the merchandise purchase process.
 For most projects, merchandise will be purchased for you by Keeping Good Company, by your contractor or directly by you the client.

 For items purchased through Keeping Good Company, you will be given a sales order including any discounts, shipping and tax.
 You will then approve the order, be given a total and a deposit amount which is due at the time the order is place.
 The balance of your order will be due when the item is received.
-The following prices will be provide for you:

 When purchasing furniture for your home, 90% of the time you are ordering your furniture from our recommendations which will include photos and details of the product (size, weight, etc.) that we can provide.
 When we order the furniture, every order is a custom order for your specific piece from a furniture manufacturer.
 Because of the custom nature of the furniture orders, all sales are final and we are unable to accept returns.